McDonnell F2H Banshee: US Navy and Marine Corps

-US Navy and Marine pilots often referred to the F2H as the "Banjo".
 The F2H-2 served during the Korean War with the US Navy's Task Force 77 and the Marine Corps.

-Due to its good performance at high altitude, the F2H-2 initially proved its worth as an escort fighter for the USAF bombers supporting United Nations Command (UNC) ground forces.
+On 23 August 1951, a Banshee flew the type's first combat mission in the Korean theatre from USS Essex.
+The F2H-2 initially proved its worth as an escort fighter for the USAF bombers supporting United Nations Command (UNC) ground forces, largely due to its favourable performance when flown at high altitude.
+The Banshee was able to demonstrate clear performance advantages over the Grumman F9F Panther.

 From mid-1950, the F2H-2 had negligible exposure to hostile aircraft over Korea, due to several factors.
 During the opening weeks of the war, the North Korean air force had been almost completely annihilated by UNC fighter units.
 Later, North Korea and its allies were unable to operate from airfields near combat zones in South Korea, forcing them to operate out of air bases in China.
 As a result of their air superiority throughout most of 1950, UNC squadrons were able to carry out ground attack missions instead, especially close air support and interdiction of North Korean army supply lines.